 Greycourt provides asset allocation analysis, strategic and tactical asset allocation, and specific investment recommendations for clients across asset classes, employing a broad range of implementation strategies.
-Greycourt utilizes information from a broad range of sources, including economic and market analysis, adviser databases, and news sources, among others.
+Greycourt utilizes information from a broad range of sources, including economic and market analysis, databases, and news sources, among others.
 However, Greycourt relies most heavily on its own analysis, particularly in its efforts associated with capital markets forecasting and manager due diligence.

-Investment recommendations at Greycourt must be approved by a majority of our Investment Committee (IC), where voting members comprise the senior ranks of the client advisor, associate advisor, and manager research teams.
+Firm-wide investment decisions at Greycourt must be approved by a majority of our Investment Committee (IC), where voting members comprise the senior ranks of the client advisor, associate advisor, and manager research teams.

 - Manager recommendations to the IC are based on rigorous research and follow a detailed process of identifying investment ideas, vetting potential managers, and documenting our work.
-The IC has ultimate responsibility to approve the hiring and firing of managers that are available for use by clients. - The IC also considers and votes on critical inputs related to our asset allocation work, including oversight of idea generation, quarterly reviews of our tactical allocation outlook, and periodic deepdive reviews of our strategic assumptions.
+The IC has ultimate responsibility to approve the hiring and firing of managers that are available for use by clients. - The IC also considers and votes on critical inputs related to our asset allocation work, including oversight of idea generation, quarterly reviews of our tactical allocation outlook, and periodic reviews of our strategic assumptions.

-The IC will seek input from Greycourt's subject matter experts as well as the broader IC on these matters.
-Critically, however, we do not approve any firm-wide model portfolios.
+The IC seeks input from Greycourt's internal and external subject matter experts as well as the broader IC.
+However, we do not approve firm-wide "model" portfolios.
 Each client advisory team works with the raw materials reviewed and approved by our IC to construct a customized asset allocation and deployment plan for each client.

-Selection and sizing of managers within client portfolios is, as with asset allocation, highly customized for each client.
-The advisory team working for a client is responsible for recommendations on inclusion, removal (other than for reasons of manager termination), or re-sizing.
+Selection and sizing of managers within client portfolios is, as with asset allocation, customized for each client.
+The advisory team working for a client is responsible for recommendations on inclusion, removal (other than for reasons of manager termination), or re-sizing of managers within client accounts.

-Greycourt bases its implementation recommendations on each manager's investment philosophy, investment disciplines, risk controls, experience, ownership structure, incentives, organizational stability, client base, personal integrity, and any other characteristics.
+Greycourt bases its implementation recommendations on each manager's investment philosophy, investment disciplines, risk controls, experience, ownership structure, incentives, organizational stability, client base, personal integrity, and any other relevant characteristics.

-Once we have designed a long-term asset allocation plan-a strategic portfolio design-we typically review the strategic portfolio design formally every one to three years.
+Once Greycourt receives approval from clients for a long-term asset allocation plan-a strategic portfolio design-client advisors typically review the strategic portfolio design with clients on an ongoing and as-needed basis.